Start right now - LostCousins is so easy to use!

 What makes all this possible?
 The fact that every LostCousins member is taking information from the same online censuses.

 Where can you find the census data?
-Most of the censuses we utilise have been selected because they are available at the free FamilySearch site, or can be accessed free at subscription sites.
+Most of the censuses have been selected because they are available free online.
+Usually only

 The Help & Advice page has several helpful articles.
 Even if you're an experienced researcher "Key Tips for Census Success" is well worth reading - and for anyone new to online research it is essential.